-Over the last 15 years, Canada has made great strides in passing legislation protecting LGBTQ+ rights.
-Despite this progress, there is still prejudice and discrimination against LGBTQ+ Canadians.
-You probably won't be surprised to hear that LGBTQ+ individuals and families can face unique barriers when it comes to estate planning.
+Over the last 15 years, Canada has made great strides in passing legislation protecting 2SLGBTQ+ rights.
+Despite this progress, there is still prejudice and discrimination against 2SLGBTQ+ Canadians.
+You probably won't be surprised to hear that 2SLGBTQ+ individuals and families can face unique barriers when it comes to estate planning.

 Let's take a look at some of those challenges and explore what you can do to ensure that your estate plan protects the people you care about.